Boynton Beach Traumatic Brain Injury Lawyer

 Contact a Boynton Beach Brain Injury Lawyer Today

 As with any kind of accidental or malpractice-related injury, it is also important to properly document any symptoms of a brain injury.
 Some of the more common symptoms include unexplained headaches, fatigue, vomiting and nausea, ringing in the ears, memory problems, and sudden and unexpected changes in mood.
 Once again, if you or a family member exhibit any of these symptoms, please see your doctor right away.

-And if you have in fact suffered a brain injury, the Leifer Law Firm can help you hold the negligent parties accountable.
+And if you have in fact suffered a brain injury, Leifer & Ramirez can help you hold the negligent parties accountable.
 You may be entitled to compensation for your medical bills, lost wages, and pain and suffering, among other damages.
 Call us at 561-660-9421 or contact us online to schedule a free, no-obligation consultation with a member of our brain injury legal team today.